ElektraInitiative/libelektra/doc/tutorials/application-integration.md

-Keys in `spec` allow us to specify which keys are read by the application, which fallback they might have and which is the default value using meta data.
+Keys in `spec` allow us to specify which keys are read by the application, which fallback they might have and which is the default value using metadata.
 The implementation of these features happened in `ksLookup`.
-When cascading keys (those starting with `/`) are used following features are now available (in the meta data of respective `spec`-keys):
+When cascading keys (those starting with `/`) are used following features are now available (in the metadata of respective `spec`-keys):

 - `override/#`: use these keys *in favour* of the key itself (note that `#` is the syntax for arrays, e.g. `#0` for the first element,